The CLEW Team

 Languages: German, English, French

 Eva Freundorfer is Programme Officer at Clean Energy Wire.
-She assists with the organisation of media programmes and other events.
+She realizes different kind of media programmes.
 Previously, she worked on campaign communication and fundraising for Greenpeace in Switzerland and Germany, and before that as a staff member of both the Goethe Institut in Lomé, Togo and the non-profit arts organisation Werkstatt der Kulturen in Berlin.
 She holds a Master of Arts in History from the Humboldt University of Berlin.

 Languages: German, English, French